Cornerstone-OnDemand/modelkit/docs/cli.md

 modelkit tf-serving local-docker --models [PACKAGE]
 ```

 This will write a configuration file with relative paths to the model files.
-This is meant to be used by mounting the `WORKING_DIR` in the container under the path `/config`.
+This is meant to be used by mounting the `MODELKIT_ASSETS_DIR` in the container under the path `/config`.

 Other options include:
-- `local-process` To create a config file with absolute paths to the assets under `WORKING_DIR`
+- `local-process` To create a config file with absolute paths to the assets under `MODELKIT_ASSETS_DIR`
-- `remote` which will use whichever remote paths are found for the assets (i.e. as configured by the `STORAGE_PROVIDER`)
+- `remote` which will use whichever remote paths are found for the assets (i.e. as configured by the `MODELKIT_STORAGE_PROVIDER`)